Nutrition Guide for Postpartum and Breastfeeding Mothers

 Heart-Healthy Turkey Avocado Lettuce “Tacos” →

-This recipe is a low-carb version of tacos or wraps, with only 4% DV of carbohydrates and 6 g of monounsaturated fats.
+This recipe is a low-carb version of tacos or wraps, with only 4% DV of carbohydrates and 6 g of monounsaturated fats per serving.

 Avocado Stuffed Turkey Albóndigas with Creamy Avocado Dip